facebookarchive/AsyncDisplayKit/docs/_docs/layout2-manual-layout.md

 This is a pretty deep rabbit hole.
 We could attempt to work around the fact that UILabels and UITextViews cannot safely be sized on background threads by manually creating a TextKit stack and sizing the text ourselves... but that's a laborious duplication of work.
 Further, if UITextView's layout behaviour changes in an iOS update, our sizing code will break.
 (And did we mention that TextKit isn't thread-safe either?)

-### Manual Layout ASDK
+### Manual Layout Texture

-Manual layout within ASDK are realized within two methods:
+Manual layout within Texture are realized within two methods:

 #### `calculateSizeThatFits` and `layout`